-Status Report on Bills on Which the City Has Taken a Position February 19, 2016 HB 5 Same-sex marriages; civil unions.
+Status Report on Bills on Which the City Has Taken a Position March 17, 2016 HB 5 Same-sex marriages; civil unions.

-Patrons: Simon, Keam, Aird, Bell, John J., Boysko, Bulova, Carr, Filler-Corn, Heretick, Herring, Hope, Kory, Krizek, Levine, Lindsey, Lopez, Mason, McClellan, Murphy, Plum, Price, Rasoul, Sickles, Sullivan, Toscano and Watts Summary as introduced:

-Same-sex marriages; civil unions.
+Patrons: Simon, Keam, Aird, Bell, John J., Boysko, Bulova, Carr, Filler-Corn, Heretick, Herring, Hope, Kory, Krizek, Levine, Lindsey, Lopez, Mason, McClellan, Murphy, Plum, Price, Rasoul, Sickles, Sullivan, Toscano and Watts Summary as introduced:Same-sex marriages; civil unions.
 Repeals the statutory prohibitions on same-sex marriages and civil unions or other arrangements between persons of the same sex purporting to bestow the privileges and obligations of marriage.
+These prohibitions are no longer valid due to the United States Supreme Court decision.

-02/16/16 House: Left in Courts of Justice Notes: City Position: support HB 9 Voter registration; required information on application form.
-Patrons: Cole, Morris and Ransone Summary as passed House:
+02/16/16 House: Left in Courts of Justice

+Notes: City Position: support

+HB 9 Voter registration; required information on application form.

+Patrons: Cole, Morris and Ransone

+Summary as passed:

 Voter registration; application; form and required information.
 Specifies in greater detail the information that applicants for voter registration are required to provide on the voter registration application form.
-The bill also requires the general registrars to deny the application of any applicant who fails to provide his first and last name or his date of birth; fails to provide his social security number or indicate that he does not have a social security number; fails to provide his residence address or indicate rural residence location or homelessness; fails to provide information regarding the circumstances of restoration of his voting rights after felony convictions, if any, or adjudications of mental incapacity, if any; fails to provide previous voter registration information or indicate lack thereof; or fails to indicate that he will be, or indicates that he will not be, at least 18 years of age on or before the date of the next general election.
-02/10/16 House: VOTE: PASSAGE (64-Y 31-N) 02/11/16 Senate: Referred to Committee on Privileges and Elections Notes: City Position: oppose HB 25 Firefighting equipment, etc.; penalty for tampering with, etc. Patron: Habeeb Summary as passed House:
+The bill also requires the general registrars to deny the application of any applicant who fails to provide his first and last name or his date of birth; fails to provide his social security number or indicate that he does not have a social security number; fails to provide his residence address or indicate rural residence location or homelessness; fails to provide previous voter registration information or indicate lack thereof; or fails to indicate that he will be, or indicates that he will not be, at least 18 on or before the date of the next general election.
+03/07/16 House: Enrolled Bill communicated to Governor on 3/7/16 03/07/16 Governor: Governor's Action Deadline Midnight, Sunday, April 10, 2016 Notes: City Position: oppose HB 25 Firefighting equipment or emergency medical services vehicle; penalty for tampering with, etc. Patron: Habeeb Summary as passed House: